isurusenarath1/My-To-Do-List/README.md

 The backend is built with Express.js and connects to MongoDB Atlas to provide persistent storage for todo items.
 It follows a RESTful API design with the following endpoints:

-- `GET /api/todos` - Get all todos
+- `GET /api/todos` - Get all todos (can filter by completed or deleted status)
 - `POST /api/todos` - Create a new todo
 - `GET /api/todos/:id` - Get a specific todo
 - `PATCH /api/todos/:id` - Update a todo
-- `DELETE /api/todos/:id` - Delete a todo
+- `DELETE /api/todos/:id` - Soft delete a todo (marks as deleted)
+- `DELETE /api/todos/:id/permanent` - Permanently delete a todo
+- `PATCH /api/todos/:id/restore` - Restore a deleted todo

 ## Troubleshooting